swanandv/SecureSecureEmail/README.md

 > python SecureSecureEmail.py

-Step1: Create the Keys for yourself using option no 4.
+Step1: Create the Keys for yourself using option 4.
+(Do this step only while running the script very first time.)

-Step2: Send Email.
+Step2: Do '1.
+Send Email'.
 Enter the recipient's email-id.
 If the key of the recipient is already in Contacts folder then it will run smooth.
 If not, it will send key request to the recipient.

-Step3: If you see in your Inbox the email with subject- "PUB KEY" then you have recieved Public Key of the person you sent request to.
-You can save this key using option 3.
-Key Exchange.
+Step3: If you see in your Inbox the email with subject- "FIN KEY XCH" then you have recieved Public Key of the person you sent request to.
+You can save this key using option '3.
+Key Exchange'.
+(Use '3.Key Exchange' if you see subjects- "SEND PUB KEY" or "FIN KEY XCH".
+Script will take care of key exchange by itself.)

 Step4: By this point, Key Exchange have been completed.
 Both the parties can exchange emails.